jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And that's dark majic.

 Because someone living in 2020 is tricked into acting like it's 1930 when the first cars were new and majical.
-Can you imagine how cool it was when people used to walking around or riding a horse and carriage, could cruise around, take family road trips, visit faraway friends.
+Can you imagine how cool it was, when people used to walking or riding a horse and carriage, started to cruise the roads, take road trips, and visit faraway friends.

 The cars of the early 1900s were a significant transportation upgrade.
 They created new and better cyborgs, like us getting hi-speed internet for the first time.